Step 3

 My job and purpose have remained constant,

-to work the steps.
+to work the Steps.

 God's love is unconditional; God's provision is not.

-Third (and last) Thought
+Third Thought

 I am making a decision to work Step 4.